 Another important consideration to take when climbing Kilimanjaro is the experience of mountain crews and guides who will accompany you up the mountain.

 A responsible tour operator will ensure that guides are properly equipped, prepared and trained to lead climbers up Kilimanjaro.
 They will also ensure that there are enough guides for your group.

 So how do you know whether your tour operator has experienced and knowledgeable guides?

-Currently, there are no objective certifications or ratings which can help you to find the best Kilimanjaro guides.
+Currently, there are no objective certifications or ratings which can help you find the best Kilimanjaro guides.
 We are hoping to change that eventually and create an industry standard.
-However, there are ways that you can increase your chances of finding a good guide.
+However, there are ways that you can increase your chances of finding an experienced and well-trained guide.

 Firstly, you should book with a responsible tour operator.
 They tend to have the best guides, because they are better paid, trained properly and given the resources they need to navigate the mountain.

 How many guides should there be for my tour?